Fisheries Research

 The CNMI currently has 10 permanent FAD sites in the waters surrounding the islands of Saipan, Tinian, Aguijan (or Aguiguan) and Rota.
 They are found 5 to 10 miles from shore in depths of 1,000 to 6,000 feet.

-Fisheries Dependent Data Collection
+Fisheries-Dependent Data Collection

 Creel Surveys

-Commercial Purchase Invoice System
+Commercial Purchase Reporting

-Fishing Derby
+Fishing Tournaments

 Checklist of the Fish of CNMI